kontent-ai/delivery-sdk-net/docs/upgrade-guide.md

 ## 3. Migrating Caching

-Caching has been integrated into the main SDK package and simplified.
+Caching remains a standalone package (`Kontent.Ai.Delivery.Caching`) but the implementation has been rewritten on top of [FusionCache](https://github.com/ZiggyCreatures/FusionCache) with a simplified API.

 ### 3.1 Package Changes